 Yes, please.
 Dog grooming is similar to having your hair cut at a salon.
 The typical recommended gratuity is 20% of the cost.

 If you need to change or cancel your appointment we ask that you please give us 24 hours notice so that we may inform the groomer and open up the slot for another customer.
 If you cancel with less notice, you will be subject to a $20 cancellation fee.
 If you book an appointment and do not show up, you will be subject to the full grooming cost.
 Please let us know as soon as you can!
+We send both an email and text reminder to give you ample time to cancel if needed.

 Never.
 If your dog requires sedation to be groomed, please consult a veterinarian.
 Sometimes people ask this question because their dog seems tired after grooming.
 This is a normal reaction after being asked to sit, listen, and remain still for several hours.